If your subscribers are different, why treat them all the same?

 However, the customer information you’ll need is different from industry to another.

-For instance, if you run an online fashion store, gender can be an essential piece of profile data.
+For instance, if you run an Fashion email marketing program, gender can be an essential piece of profile data.
 However, it’s typically not that interesting if you run a consulting agency.

 To break it down, here is a list of segmentation you can run for each industry.